Mavahidkhoo/sandbox/README.md

 ## Why

-- With this repo you can use your experiences in HTML, CSS, Bootstrap, JavaScript, JQuery and Git
+- With this repo you can use your experiences and test your expriences in web and mobile development
+- This is a good practice to contribute in a project using git and github
 - Get familiar with the development mechanism that i worked in my team
 - And at the end i can see how you design and develop in action